EpicCoderz-cs2400/Project-1-Bags/README.md

+Group EpicCoderz:
 Adrian Caballero
 Corey Bangi
 Michael Smith

+Contributions:
-Javadoc and union method by Michael
+Michael: Created Javadoc and union method.
+Helped with BagDriver.
-Intersection method and test classes by Adrian Difference method and test classes by Corey
+Adrian: Made the intersection method, test classes, and BagDriver.
+Corey: Made the difference method and test classes.
+Helped with BagDriver.

 Link to Video:
 Link to JavaDoc: